These awards celebrate actors’ outstanding artistic achievement from a musical theatre production. Evaluated on vocals, dance and acting skills…

 We will accept the first 25 qualified applications.
-Once the slots are filled, you’ll be asked if you would like to be put on the waiting list.
+Once those slots are filled, the next 10 qualified applications will be asked if they would like to be put on our waiting list.
 Applications must be submitted at least three weeks prior to your production.

 Wharton Center will send a team of expert adjudicators to attend a live performance of your musical.
-Adjudicators will nominate two students for “Best Actor” and “Best Actress” from each qualifying production who will be invited to participate in the Ovation Awards on May 11 and 12, 2019.
-Additionally, adjudicators’ reviews and tabulations determine awards in technical and creative achievement, and best musical.
+Adjudicators will nominate two students for “Best Actor” and “Best Actress” from each qualifying production who will be invited to participate in the Ovation Awards on May 16 and 17, 2020.
+Additionally, adjudicators’ reviews and tabulations determine awards in technical and creative achievement, as well as best musical.

 Each school will receive a professional assessment of their show, meant to support the teacher, school, and students in growing their production values and recognizing excellence.

 The final competition is a public performance in May on the Wharton Center Cobb Great Hall stage, when judges will determine Michigan’s best actor and best actress.
 The winners receive an all-expenses-paid trip to New York, where they will perform on Broadway and vie for the National High School Musical Theatre Award.

 The Sutton Foster Ovation Award winners also earn a $1,000 cash prize and free tuition to Take It From The Top, our summer Broadway performance workshop.